Corium is advancing two products through the clinic for the treatment of Alzheimer’s disease: CorplexTM Donepezil and Corplex Memantine.

 A once-weekly treatment for Alzheimer’s disease, our lead product is a transdermal formulation of donepezil, the active ingredient in Aricept®, which is one of the most commonly prescribed treatments for the care of patients with Alzheimer’s disease.

-We are pursuing a bioequivalence-based development and regulatory pathway for Corplex Donepezil after receiving positive written feedback on this approach from the FDA in April 2016.
-We are planning to start our pivotal bioequivalence study later this year and remain on track to file a Section 505(b)(2) New Drug Application (NDA) for this product candidate in 2018, with a potential launch in 2019.
-The pivotal study will be a simpler, two-way crossover design compared to our earlier, three-way crossover pilot study.
+We are pursuing a bioequivalence-based development and regulatory pathway for Corplex Donepezil after receiving positive written feedback on this approach from the FDA in April 2016 and September 2017.
+We are on track to file a Section 505(b)(2) New Drug Application (NDA) for this product candidate in the first calendar quarter of 2019, which we expect would lead to a PDUFA date in the fourth calendar quarter of 2019.

 Important potential benefits of Corplex Donepezil